 - Bring to a boil.
 After 5 minutes, lower heat.

 - Add sugar and stir until dissolved.
 Remove the pods and cinnamon sticks.
 (You may reserve them for bottling, if desired).
-Strain the syrup through a fine-mesh strainer to filter out clumps of vanilla seeds.
+Strain the syrup through a fine-mesh strainer * to filter out clumps of vanilla seeds.

 - Store in a food-safe, airtight container such as a mason jar or bottle in the fridge for up to 1 month.
 If the syrup begins to look cloudy, it’s time to toss it.

-Buy Now →Instructions
+Buy Now →

 - In a latte mug, add the your espresso and as much cinnamon syrup as you like.
-I do 1/2 ounce because I like things on the less-sweet side.
+(I do ½ ounce because I like things on the less-sweet side.)
 Stir together.

 - If you’re adding whipped cream, that comes next.
+Sprinkle on a little bit of cinnamon, and enjoy!
+(I use this dusting wand.)

 Craving an iced cinnamon dolce latte?
 No problem!
 Just pour the syrup and slightly cooled espresso over ice and top with the steamed milk.
 Give it a gentle stir so as not to melt the ice too much.
 You can add whipped cream or cold foam and a sprinkle of cinnamon on top if you like.